sency-ai/smkit-ios-demo/README.md

     }
 }

-//Then call startDetction to start the exercise detection. func startDetction(){
+//Then call startDetection to start the exercise detection. func startDetection(){
     do{
         try flowManager?.startDetection(exercise: "EXERCISE_NAME")
     }catch{